 D: I think that if you really want to write, at some point the impulse will become too strong to resist.
 So however old you are when that happens, go at it with the belief that this is what you were meant to do.
 And if you get discouraged and feel that the words you’re putting on paper or typing on the screen have no value, remember what Cynthia Ozick says, “Play what feeble notes you can and keep practicing.”

 P: Such great advice!
 Do what you can and keep practicing.
 Thank you so much, Donna, for taking the time to answer my questions, and for being so honest and encouraging.
-I just bought a copy of WHEN THE DE LA CRUZ FAMILY DANCED and can’t wait to read it.
-And, I’m looking forward to reading your next two books when they’re published.
+I’m looking forward to reading your next two books when they’re published.

 Donna Miscolta’s short story collection HOLA AND GOODBYE won the Doris Bakwin Award for Writing by a Woman, the Independent Publishers gold medal for Best Regional Fiction, and an International Latino Book Award silver medal for Best Latino Focused Fiction in English.
 She is also the author of the novel WHEN THE DE LA CRUZ FAMILY DANCED, and her stories and essays have appeared in a number of journals including The Adirondack Review, Calyx, Cha, Connecticut Review, Moss, Raven Chronicles, and Waxwing.
 Donna is a two-time recipient of an Artist Trust Fellowship, has received awards from 4Culture, the Bread Loaf/Rona Jaffe Foundation, and the City of Seattle, as well as residencies from Anderson Center, Artsmith, Atlantic Center for the Arts, Hedgebrook, Ragdale, Virginia Center for the Creative Arts, and Mineral School, amongst others.
-To learn more about Donna, visit her site, follow her on Twitter and Facebook, and check out her books.
+To learn more about Donna and her books, visit her site and follow her on Twitter and Facebook.